 7. Personal branding

-At this point, you should be able to make a really good portfolio website, but would it really stand out from other portfolio websites made using the same principles?
-It needs to stand out, because personal branding is necessary for clients and other visitors to remember you.
-You need to be able to stand out from thousands of other web designer, and a personal brand does just that.
-Your personal branding could be a unique web design element or theme reflecting your work, or just a unique logo design or icon.
+At this point, you should be able to make an excellent portfolio website, but would it stand out from other portfolio websites created using the same principles?
+It must stand out because personal branding is necessary for clients and other visitors to remember you.
+You need to stand out from thousands of other web designers; a personal brand does just that.
+Your personal branding could be a unique web design element, a theme reflecting your work, or a unique logo design or icon.
 It should be something that will catch the eye of the viewer and help clients and employers remember your website among thousands of others.

-When a potential client visits an online portfolio, there are lots of factors that weigh in to their decision.
-Some of the factors are pretty obvious; the quality of work being showcased is important, as is the variety and style of work.
-Cost is a major factor as well, and so is the client’s web designer to work with people who make the design process smooth, enjoyable and successful.
+Many factors weigh into their decision when a potential client visits an online portfolio.
+Some factors are pretty obvious; the quality of work being showcased is essential, as is the variety and style of work.
+As the client’s web designer, the cost is a significant factor in working with people who make the design process smooth, enjoyable, and successful.
 You need to show these traits through your portfolio website.
-Your personal branding should be able to create a personal connection with clients and convince them that it would be easy to work with you.
+Your branding should be able to create a personal connection with clients and convince them that it would be easy to work with you.

 8. A custom domain name and call to action

-Ultimately, you want to your portfolio website to attract new customers.
+Ultimately, you want your portfolio website to attract new customers.
 So it only makes sense to add a call to action to your website.
 The call to action does not have to be overly aggressive.
-Most websites simply prompt visitors to contact them for a free quote or provide contact details for getting more information.
-It is pretty simple, but you get useful contact details.
+Most websites prompt visitors to contact them for a free quote or provide contact details for getting more information.
+It is pretty simple, but you get helpful contact details.

 Once you incorporate a call to action for visitors to contact you, it is critical that you also make it easy for them to contact you.
 Most portfolio websites have a simple contact form.
-Some simply present the email address of the web designer, allowing the visitor to make the final decision of whether to initiate contact.
-Either method has its benefits and drawbacks, but no matter what you choose the contact information should be easy to find and accessible from any page.
+Some present the email address of the web designer, allowing the visitor to make the final decision of whether to initiate contact.
+Either method has its benefits and drawbacks, but no matter your choice, the contact information should be easy to find and accessible from any page.

 9. Social Media elements

-Social media today is increasingly ubiquitous, and it has become an essential element in any website.
-As such, it should also be an essential part of your portfolio design.
-Incorporate social media buttons to strengthen your online presence and enable visitors to share your work or view your presence in social media.
-They can also reach out to your via social media.
-But remember that your social media activities should reflect your overall brand, so keep things clean and reflective of your style.
+Social media today is increasingly ubiquitous and has become essential to any website.
+As such, it should also be a critical part of your portfolio design.
+Incorporate social media buttons to strengthen your online presence and enable visitors to share your work or view your presence on social media.
+They can also reach out to you via social media.
+But remember that your social media activities should reflect your overall brand, so keep things clean and reflect your style.

 10. Add a blog

-A simple portfolio website is great, but integrating it with a design blog will be even better.
+A simple portfolio website is excellent, but integrating it with a design blog will be even better.
 A blog element will add more character and information to your portfolio site.
-It will give visitors more information about the way you work, your design process, style preferences, and values.
+It will give visitors more information about your work, design process, style preferences, and values.
 Moreover, it also makes your site more valuable and discoverable.
-Write blog posts optimized for the internet and providing helpful tips to clients as well as other web designers.
+Write blog posts optimized for the internet and provide helpful tips to clients and other web designers.
 Optimize your posts for search engines to boost the page rank of your portfolio website and put it among the top picks.
-Google fixates a lot on fresh and optimized content, so keeping your website fresh with new and informative blog posts will only up your rating.
-Adding a blog can be pretty easy too, since most CMS systems enable blogging.
+Google fixates on fresh and optimized content, so keeping your website fresh with new and informative blog posts will only increase your rating.
+Adding a blog can be pretty easy since most CMS systems enable blogging.

-Another huge benefit of a design blog is that it establishes you as an industry expert, even though you may not feel like it all the time.
-Put forth what you know, and it might benefit someone somewhere, and establish your credibility in the web designer community as well as among clients.
+Another massive benefit of a design blog is that it establishes you as an industry expert, even though you may not always feel like it.
+Put forth what you know, and it might benefit someone somewhere and establish your credibility in the web designer community and among clients.

-Follow these steps and you will have a great portfolio website, but your work is not done yet.
+Follow these steps, and you will have a great portfolio website, but your work is unfinished.
 Visibility is important.
 You cannot simply set up a website and expect it to draw traffic unless you boost its search engine page rank.
 There are a few ways to do this.
 The first is to submit your website or images to image galleries that already see lots of traffic from potential clients.
-Blogs work well too, and so does SEO techniques.
+Blogs work well too, and so do SEO techniques.
 Competition is stiff, so stay on your toes and keep working on your website, even after it reaches on top of search engine result pages and starts drawing in traffic.